PeppeRu96/freertos-fault-injector/README.md

 *#TODO: understand how a building toolchain can be made on Linux (with CLion, GCC and CMake)?
 How can we build a configuration system, which should be as simple as possible to use, for the tasks to be executed? (building time configuration, not runtime)*

+# Building
+The project is fully based on CMake as it makes cross-platform compiling easy.
+## Linux
+Recommended IDE: CLion
+### Quick guide
+- Open CLion on the root folder of the project
+- It automatically detects CMakeLists.txt
+- Select the target
+- Build/Play
+- If you want to modify some options, open cmake-build-debug/CMakeCache.txt
+#### Manual cmake
+- go to the root folder
+- `cmake -S . -B build`
+- `cd build`
+- `make <target-name>`

 ##### Useful links